ANSH4195/pc-shop-website/README.md

 Updates:

-  v1.0 : Instead of using divs, BRanched lists are used now to make it systematic.
+  v1.0 : Instead of using divs, Branched lists are used now to make it systematic.